phorton1/Arduino-fridgeController/docs/design.md

 temperature sensors.

-If there are problems with the temperature sensors, the LED will **flash Red** once times every four seconds, and if there is some kind of problem with Data Logging it will flash Red twice every four seconds.
-If both problems are present it will flash 3 times **every four seconds**.
+If there are problems with the temperature sensors, the LED will **flash Red** one (1) time every four seconds, and if there is some kind of problem with Data Logging it will flash Red twice (2) every four seconds.
+If both problems are present it will flash three (3) times **every four seconds**.

 - **One Red Flash** - there was a problem reading the temperature sensors
 - **Two Red Flashes** - there was a problem writing the Data Log to the SD Card.
-- **Three Red Flashes* - both problems have occurred.
+- **Three Red Flashes** - both problems have occurred.

-Otherwise, or in addition, the LED will take on off several colors to indicate the state of the **Wifi Connection**
+Otherwise, or in addition, the LED will take be one of several base colors to indicate the state of the **Wifi Connection**

 - **Green** - the system is connected as a station to the Wifi LAN